 Cut open the pod to remove the gardenia seeds.
 You can pick out the seeds using your fingers or a pair of tweezers.

-Place the seeds into a fine wire basket.
+Place the seeds into a fine wire basket/colander.
 Rinse the seeds under cool tap water to remove any residue from the seed pod.
+Pat the seeds dry.

 Scoop the sifted mixture into 4-inch plastic pots.
 Soak the pots in a basin or bucket in about 2 inches of water.
 Let the perlite and peat moss mix absorb enough of the water that it becomes visibly well moistened.
 Set the pots aside to drain excess moisture.

-Plant two to three gardenia seeds in each of the pots.
-Use the eraser end of a pencil to set the seeds into the growing media but avoid burying the seeds.
-Sprinkle a light layer--about 1/8 inch--of the growing media over each seed.
+Sow two to three gardenia seeds in each of the pots.
+Use the eraser end of a pencil to press the seeds into the growing media but avoid completely burying the seeds.
+Sprinkle a light layer – about 1/8 inch – of the growing media over each seed.
 Keep the seeds moist and out of direct sunlight.
 Germination will begin in four to six weeks.

 Transplant the gardenia seedlings once they each have about two to three sets of leaves.
 Most varieties of gardenias cannot tolerate temperatures below 30 degrees Fahrenheit.
 Unless you live in tropical areas, plant gardenias in containers so you can over-winter them indoors.